tomas/mle/README.md

  - key: cursor right, modifier: shift,   action: send string to shell --> \033[c
  - key: cursor left,  modifier: shift,   action: send string to shell --> \033[b

 These will let you use Shift and Control + Arrow Keys.
 Note that you might have some of these combinations assigned to Mission Control functions (e.g. Move left a space).
 In this case you'll need to decide which one you'll want to keep.
 My suggestion is to remove them given that most of these commands can be accessed via mouse gestures.

+## Setting up xfce4-terminal

+By default Xfce's terminal maps Shift+Up/Down to scroll-one-line behaviour.
+In order to deactivate this so you regain that mapping for `eon`, just untick the "Scroll single line using Shift-Up/Down keys" option in the app's preferences pane.

 ## TODO